 Kathleen Trenchard sits at her desk inside a sunlit studio in San Antonio, turning a piece of tissue paper into something resembling lace.
 She is surrounded by work tables bearing the tools of her trade: mallets, knives, and a battalion of bladed chisels.
 Trenchard makes papel picado, or “punched paper,” a traditional Mexican folk art that dates to the 17th century.
-Today, papel picado continues to sway over Mexico’s cobblestone streets and old stone churches on holidays like Día de los Muertos and Christmas—not to mention at Fiesta San Antonio, beginning April 16.
+Today, papel picado continues to sway over Mexico’s cobblestone streets and old stone churches on holidays like Día de los Muertos and Christmas—not to mention at Fiesta San Antonio.

 Trenchard first came to the Alamo City in 1986 for an equestrian show and fell in love with the area’s historic atmosphere.
 The following year, the New Orleans native relocated to San Antonio, not knowing then that a visit to a local gallery would change the course of her creative life.
 Inside the now-shuttered Popularis Gallery, Trenchard remembers eyeing papel picado for the first time.